DavidYKay/resume-2012/resume.md

 Co-organized an effort to bring Rutgers University's engineering students in closer contact with the tech industry.

 # Hackathons

+##TechCrunch Disrupt NYC
+_May 2012_

+[__IKEA 3D__](http://vimeo.com/42573339) is an official and re-envisioned IKEA app for the iPhone.
+Featuring product reviews, barcode scanning, and 3D instruction manuals, IKEA would do well to adopt this app!

+##NASA Space Apps Challenge
+_April 2012_

+Lead the effort to develop [__CERES__](http://cerespricing.com/), an SMS & web-based app for rural farmers to share food pricing data.

+We won the NYC segment of the Space Apps challenge to advance to the global round, where we competed against the top 50 teams from around the world.

+Please see the [pitch video](http://youtu.be/L0zh2DSindo) for more information.

+##Coca-Cola & Spotify: Hacker Den
+_April 2012_

+I was invited to the exclusive and private "Hacker Den" event, held to celebrate the new partnership between Coca-Cola and Spotify, where I led a four-man team to win $5K and the distinction of "best presentation."

+See event [video](http://www.youtube.com/watch?v=viP-9KHv1fs) for more information.

 ##Reinventing Local Hackathon
 _November 2011_